 The school's physical facility is well maintained.
 District personnel periodically examine the school's physical facility regularly and help eliminate obstacles to school safety.
 Additionally, health and fire department inspectors contribute to the school safety.
-The classrooms are monitored for safety and appearance by administration, individual classroom teachers, custodians and campus supervisors.
-The students and all stakeholders take pride in the appearance of the school.
+The classrooms are monitored for safety and appearance by administration and individual classroom teachers, custodians and administration.
+The pupils take pride in the appearance of their school.